steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem-contract.md

   operation MAY complete successfully.
 Implementations MAY cause `read()` operations to fail with an `IOException` instead.

-* If a file is opened for writing while a write operation is in progress, the open operation SHOULD fail.
-Implementations MAY succeed with the contents being exactly one of the sets of written data.
+* Multiple writers MAY open a file for writing.
+If this occurs, the outcome is undefined

 * Undefined: action of `delete()` while a write or append operation is in progress